 When I think of being honest with yourself, I always think of sports.

-Business can be the same, but you can still hold on for too long because nobody is coming up to you and saying: “Sorry Bobby, you’re a little too short and kinda too slow to play wide receiver.”
+Business can be the same, but it’s easy to hold on for too long because nobody is coming up to you and saying, “Sorry Bobby, you’re a little too short and kinda too slow to play wide receiver.”

 There are things that I’m not good at with my business.
-I could either recognize that and try to fix it, or bury my head in the sand and never grow.
+I could either recognize those things and work on my weaknesses or just bury my head in the sand and never grow.
 You probably know which one I’m picking. 🙂

 5. It’s OK to try something and fail

-I probably legit fail at something at least once a week, but I’m so open to the failure process now that I almost look forward to it when I’m trying out new things to grow my business.
+I probably legit fail at something at least once a week, but I’m so open to the failure process now that I almost look forward to it when I’m trying out new things that will help grow my business.

 Failure = learning, and as a former teacher, I respect that game more than nearly anything else in life.
 I’m not a parent, but I think this is one of the most important lessons you can teach your children.
 It isn’t just for future business pursuits, it’s an everyday, real-life thing.